StarCraft: StarCraft II

+Starcraft (2030)

+At BlizzCon 2026 on September 12, a narrative-driven open-world Starcraft shooter title was announced.

 Spin-off titles

-The success of StarCraft spurred the creation of two authorized add-on titles to StarCraft, as well as one failed attempt at a deviation into a genre other than real-time strategy.
+The success of StarCraft spurred the release of two authorized add-on titles to StarCraft, as well as at least one failed attempt at a deviation into a genre other than real-time strategy.

 Insurrection

 Insurrection was the first add-on pack released for StarCraft.
 Although developed and published by Aztech New Media, it is authorized by Blizzard Entertainment.
 It was released for the PC on July 31, 1998.
 The expansion's story focuses on a Confederate colony during the course of the first campaign of StarCraft.
 As in StarCraft, the player takes control of each race in three separate campaigns.
 In the first campaign, Terran colonists attempt to defend themselves from the Zerg invasion of the sector as well as from a rising insurgency.
 The second campaign has the player directing a Protoss task force sent to clear the Zerg infestation of the colony by any means necessary.
 In the final campaign, the player assumes the role of a Zerg cerebrate, whose goal is to crush all opposition on the surface.
 The expansion contains 30 new campaign missions and over 100 new multiplayer maps, although it does not include new content in the form of units and graphical terrain tilesets.
 Insurrection was criticized by reviewers for lacking the quality of the original game, and is not widely available.
 Although the add-on is authorized by Blizzard Entertainment, they offer no comment on support or availability of the game.